 How we issue your tickets

-All you need to gain entry to your event is your ticket number.
-When your booking has been confirmed, a confirmation screen will show your ticket number.
+When your booking has been confirmed, a confirmation screen will show your order number.
 You can download a PDF containing your booking information and ticket number.
 We will also send you confirmation of your booking information and ticket number to the email address you gave us.

 We do not send tickets in the post.